Second siege of Badajoz (1811): Albuera

 On 16 May 1811, Beresford defeated Soult in the Battle of Albuera.
 Soult's 24,246-man army included 4,000 cavalry and 48 artillery pieces.
 Beresford's 35,284-strong army included 13,928 Spaniards under Generals Joaquín Blake and Castaños.
 Losses in both armies were staggering.
 The French marshal reported losing 5,935 men including Generals of Brigade François Werlé and Joseph Pepin killed.
 However, since Soult reported only 262 officer losses while a more reliable source counted 362, the true figure may be as high as 7,900 killed, wounded, and captured.
 Allied losses numbered 5,904 including 1,359 Spaniards.
 Colborne's brigade lost five colors after being ridden down by the 1st Vistula Legion Lancers and the French 2nd Hussars.
 The all-British 2nd Division suffered 2,865 casualties including 661 killed; the British brigade of the 4th Division lost 1,065 men.
-The Spanish Guards and Irlanda Regiments fought heroically and counted 98 killed and 517 wounded.
+The Spanish Guards and Irlanda Regiments fought and counted 98 killed and 517 wounded.
 Soult's crippled army retreated on the 18th, covered by his superior cavalry.
 While the armies were fighting, Philippon's troops filled in the Allied trenches and battery positions.
 The French commander also removed much of the topsoil around San Cristobal.
 The siege was resumed on the morning of 19 May by Hamilton's Portuguese troops.

 On 14 May 1811, the 3rd and 7th Divisions left the northern front and set out for Badajoz under the command of General Thomas Picton.
 On 16 May, Wellington left General Brent Spencer in charge of the 26,000 infantry and 1,800 cavalry of the northern army.
 Wellington reached Badajoz on the 19th; Picton's divisions arrived on the 24th.
 Meanwhile, Soult retreated slowly southeast to Llerena with his large convoys of wounded soldiers, followed by Beresford and Blake.
 There was one notable clash at the Battle of Usagre on 25 May.
 Soult asked Latour-Maubourg to drive back the Allied cavalry to ascertain if infantry was present.
 The French dragoons ran into a trap and lost 250 killed and wounded plus another 78 captured.
 Lumley's cavalry lost only 20 casualties in the one-sided fight.